 - Applicant should be from outside the European Economic Area (EEA)

-- Applicant should be a family member, or extended family member of a permanent or qualified EEA national
+- Applicant should be a family member, or extended family member of an EEA national “qualified person” or with EEA Permanent Residence

 Some applicants are also eligible for UK residence card application based on their retained rights of residence status or can apply using Surinder Singh route.